 Once a sole proprietor decides to form a corporation, it is usually desirable to transfer ownership of all the business assets from the proprietor to the newly formed taxable Canadian corporation.
 It is important to understand that the corporation and the individual are two separate entities for tax purposes.
 As such, a transfer of assets from the individual sole proprietor to the corporation would be deemed to be a sale at fair market value – and result in a taxable event.
-However, provisions within the tax act (section 85) allow for the assets to be rolled over at the proprietors cost base – however this must be reported properly.
+However, provisions within section 85 of the tax act allow for the assets to be rolled over at the proprietors cost base and this must be reported properly.

 Physical assets such as computers, vehicles, furniture etc. may be transferred into the corporation as well as intangible assets such as goodwill.
 The goodwill of a business may include customer lists, trade names and other intangibles that add value to the business.
 You will need to consider what the business would sell for to a third party and subtract that amount from the value of the tangible (physical) assets of the business to come up with an estimated goodwill value.
 An accountant should be able to help you with this valuation – and documentation would be warranted.